kotynskm/node-blog/README.md

 # Project Overview

-This is a blog web app that was created to facilitate learning Node.js, Express.js, MongoDB, and RESTful API design/development.
+This is a blog app created with Node.js, Express.js, MongoDB, and RESTful API design/development.
 It features CRUD - four essential operations for creating and managing data elements in a NoSQL database.

 ---